Cray-HPE/docs-sat/docs/release_notes/sat_2.5_release_notes.md

 ## New `sat` Commands

-`sat jobstat` allows you to access application and job data through the command line.
+`sat jobstat` allows access to application and job data through the command line.
 It provides a table summarizing information for all jobs on the system.

 ## Changes to `sat bootprep`